keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

 ## About this use case

 When developing an application, sooner or later you need to update a service in a production environment.
 To conduct this in a controlled manner and without impacting end-user experience,  deployment strategies must be in place.
-For example, blue-green or canary deployment are well known strategies to rollout a new service version.
+For example, blue-green or canary deployment are well-known strategies to rollout a new service version.
 Additionally, these strategies keep the previous service available if something goes wrong.

 To illustrate the benefit this use case addresses, you will create a second version of the carts service.
 Then, this version will be deployed to the production environment in a dark-launch manner.
 To route traffic to this new service version, the configuration of a virtual service will be changed by setting weights for the routes.
 In other words, this configuration change defines how much traffic is routed to the old and to the new version of the carts service.